ia/env/config-dist/gcs/README.md

 ## CLI setup

 ### Installation
-This section based on [the official documentation](https://cloud.google.com/sdk/docs/install#deb).
+This section based on [the official documentation with installation instructions](https://cloud.google.com/sdk/docs/install#deb).

 - upgrade all available packages:
 ```